nikosch86/ejabberd/API.md

 * [no
 case-catch](https://github.com/inaka/erlang_guidelines/blob/master/README.md#dont-use-case-catch)

-Its worth noting that the code itself should be indented using Emacs indentation style (that is the standard indentation style for Erlang programs).
+It's worth noting that the code itself should be indented using Emacs indentation style (that is the standard indentation style for Erlang programs).
 If you're not using Emacs for ejabberd development, indent the code using it first before making a PR/commit.